TJusab/TJusab/README.md

   public intro(): void {
     console.log(`I'm a ${this.role} at ${this.university}.`);
-    console.log("I'm currently working on mobile applications using React Native, and preparing for their deployment");
+    console.log("I'm working on mobile applications using React Native, and preparing for their deployment!");
   }
 }